IIT-EnergySystemModels/InfraFair/doc/5_Detailed_EU_example.rst

 =======
 The following table shows the cost allocated to countries' generators (columns) based on their use of other countries' assets (rows).
 The diagonal costs reflect the cost that a country has to pay itself according to the use of its own generators.
-The raw "Cost to receive" indicates per country the total cost it should receive due to other countries' generators using its assets (which is the sum of the country's raw minus the cost it should pay itself).
+The row "Cost to receive" indicates per country the total cost it should receive due to other countries' generators using its assets (which is the sum of the country's row minus the cost it should pay itself).
-The raw "Cost to pay" indicates per country the total cost it should pay due to the use its generators are making of other countries' assets (which is the sum of the country's column minus the cost it should pay itself).
+The row "Cost to pay" indicates per country the total cost it should pay due to the use its generators are making of other countries' assets (which is the sum of the country's column minus the cost it should pay itself).

 **Generation results**